Constitution

 Subsection D: The Elections Board shall be comprised of five members, one of which will be the Office of Intercultural Affairs Representative, and the other four appointed by the Appointments Committee.

-Section VIII: The Committee on Public Safety
+Section VIII: The Campus Safety Committee

 Section IX: The Traditions Committee